 Counseling

-The staff at New Hope primarily practice counseling based on the theories and works of Virginia Satir, Aaron Beck and Alfred Adler.
-Our goal is to emphasize each individual’s strengths and to help empower each client with the tools necessary to deal with life’s challenges as quickly and efficiently as possible.
+Our goal in counseling is to emphasize each individual’s strengths and to help empower each client with the tools necessary to deal with life’s challenges and transitions as quickly and efficiently as possible.
 As a result, every client’s needs will be considered with individual goals in mind – you will have direct input regarding therapy sessions as we partner together working on the enrichment of your life.

 After much study, experience and research, we have developed a profound appreciation of the importance of being more aware of the entire self when working through life’s challenges and the importance of being true to one’s identity when searching for solutions.
 At all times, the process of our work will be approached as a partnership; working together to examine the issues presented.
 We value and appreciate the experience and knowledge you bring to the counseling relationship and fully accept you as an individual/couple/family.
 We appreciate the importance of assisting you in becoming informed and comfortable regarding the process and goals established during our sessions.